noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 [...Shut up...
 Lizard...
 Don’t bully...
 Kaito.]

 [Ahh, geez?!
-If I didn’t speak up earlier, you would have just thrown Maximum Magic at me!!?!
-The only person I allow to have some SM play with me is Kaito-san, you know!!?!]
+If I didn’t speak up earlier, you would have just thrown Maximum Magic at me?!
+The only person I allow to have some SM play with me is Kaito-san, you know?!]

 With an obviously grim atmosphere, Magnawell-san gets up and soon after, one of the iceberg shatters and Alice floats into the air.
 Arehh?
 Doesn’t this look